Groin strains have a tendancy to recur if not treated properly. Here we outline the treatment and healing element of our groin strain rehab program.

 Phase 3 - Return to full fitness

-This phase aims to take the athlete gradually back to full fitness and should be maintained until all stretching and strengthening exercises have been completed.
+This phase (play video) aims to take the athlete gradually back to full fitness and should be maintained until all stretching and strengthening exercises have been completed.
 The focus here is on heat to stimulate blood flow and relax the muscle fibres.

 - Apply heat - a warm pack or hot water bottle can be applied for 20 minutes maximum at a time twice a day.
 Regularly monitor the skin reaction to avoid burns.
 This can be done as frequently as needed and in particular before stretching and strengthening exercises.